JuliusLongmind/BetterQuesting_langfile_creator/README.md

 # BetterQuesting langfile creator for Sea Block Rustic Water
 Little tool to localize BetterQuesting quest book

-By calling ./lang_creator.py -l <lang> you can generate a en_US.lang file, an empty .lang file from locaizing quests to your language and modify the DefaultQuests.json from ~/.minecraft/config/betterquesting dir.
+By calling ./lang_creator.py -l <lang> you can generate an en_US.lang file, and an empty .lang file for locaizing quests to your language and modify the DefaultQuests.json from ~/.minecraft/config/betterquesting dir.

 The generated .lang files should be placed into ~/.minecraft/resources/betterquesting/lang.